 - Respiratory disease

 You can avoid these more severe consequences by correcting your indoor air quality immediately.
-In addition to installing air purifiers and using UV light to kill bacteria, you should consider having your ducts professionally cleaned.
+In addition to installing air purifiers, adding a UV light to kill bacteria would be very helpful.
 Switching to healthier cleaning products may help as well.

 Is it time to improve your indoor air quality and protect your health?
 Call us at (214) 390-3740 to discuss your options.